metakgp/iit-kgp-network/README_technical.md

 ### Step 4: Download ovpn files

-*   **Linux**: Run the command - `scp -i /path/to/privatekey <username>@<host>:/path/to/ovpn_file ~/Documents/`, the key will be downloaded in Documents.
+*   **Linux/MacOS**: Run the command - `scp -i /path/to/privatekey <username>@<host>:/path/to/ovpn_file ~/Documents/`, the key will be downloaded in Documents.

 *   **Windows**: Skip this section.

-*   **Android**: See the windows/linux step and then transfer the downloaded android.ovpn to phone via Telegram/Bluetooth/Mail or whatever to a folder in your android.
+*   **Android**: See the windows/linux/MacOS step and then transfer the downloaded android.ovpn to phone via Telegram/Bluetooth/Mail or whatever to a folder in your android.

 ### Step 5: Connecting to VPN on client devices:

 *   **Android**: Download [Open VPN Connect](https://play.google.com/store/apps/details?id=net.openvpn.openvpn&hl=en_IN&gl=US) app from Play Store.
 Open the app and after going throught the first screen, got to **Files** tab of the app, import the ovpn file and connect.

 *   **Linux**: In many distros, you can go to the network manager and import the ovpn file.
 If not then install OpenVPN (`$ sudo apt-get install openvpn`) and run using `$ sudo openvpn --config /path/to/config.ovpn`.

+*   **MacOS**: You can either download the [tunnelblick](https://tunnelblick.net/downloads.html) GUI tool for importing the ovpn files or download the cli tool for openvpn via MacPorts or brew using `$ sudo ports install openvpn` and `$ brew install openvpn` respectively; then execute `$ sudo openvpn --config /path/to/config.ovpn`.

 *   **Windows**: Download the [official client](https://openvpn.net/client-connect-vpn-for-windows/), import the ovpn file and run - watch video here - [Steps to connect to OpenVPN](https://www.youtube.com/watch?v=P2SroQ_pzPU)